There was also need for a special version for the U.S. Special forces

 In 2007 all Dutch Chinooks got more armor in the cabin and in the cockpit.

-Dutch D-version Chinooks have a Dutch unique cockpit design which was
+Dutch D-version Chinooks have a Dutch unique cockpit design.
+The chinooks

 New Chinooks for the Royal Netherlands